philchristensen/antioch/README.md

 > allowing a high degree of customization.

 **Robust Networking**
-> txSpace relies on the Twisted Python and Nevow frameworks to implement
+> antioch relies on the Twisted Python and Nevow frameworks to implement
 > client-server communication.
 This robust asynchronous networking library
 > allows client counts to scale easily to hundreds of connections.